oldh-at/key-generation/README.md

 ## Overview

-This script reads entropy from a OneRNG 3.0 device and generates 33,554,432 individual 32-byte files containing true hardware random data, saving them to a removable USB drive.
+This script reads entropy from a OneRNG 3.0 device and generates 1GB of 256-bit files containing true hardware random data, saving them to a removable USB drive.

 ## Requirements